dancer1325/grafana/docs/sources/panels-visualizations/query-transform-data/_index.md

 ![](/grafana/media/docs/panels-visualizations/SavedQuery.png)

-#### Save a query

-To save a query you've created:

-1. From the query editor, click the **Save query** icon:

-   {{< figure src="/media/docs/grafana/panels-visualizations/screenshot-save-query-v12.2.png" max-width="750px" alt="Save a query" >}}

-1. In the **Saved queries** drawer, enter a title for the query that will make it easy to find later.
-1. (Optional) Enter a description and relevant tags.
-1. Clear the **Share query with all users** checkbox if you only want the saved query to be available to you.
-1. Click **Save**.

 #### Known limitations

 - No validation is performed when you save a query, so it's possible to save an invalid query.
 You should confirm the query is working properly before you save it.